ferm96/flask_audio_app/README.md

 ## Installation

-To set up the Flask Audio App:
+To set up a virtual enviroment, install dependencies and run the Flask app:

 1. Clone the repository: `git clone https://github.com/ferm96/flaskaudioapp.git`
 2. Create a virtual environment: E.g. `python -m venv venv` and activate it.